 Ronit Kirchman is a composer, music producer, songwriter, singer, and multi-instrumentalist.
 She composes music for film and television, theater and dance, multimedia installations, and the concert stage.
 She is also an accomplished visual artist and author.

-Ronit is currently scoring the riveting new dramatic series The Sinner for USA Network.
-The Sinner pilot (dir.
-Antonio Campos, EP Derek Simonds) had its world premiere at Tribeca Film Festival in April 2017 and its West Coast Premiere at LA Film Festival, and will begin airing on August 2.
-Ronit’s comedy score for Brian Gattas’ Crunchinox will premiere at Outfest in July.
-Her other film scores include the feature films Zen and the Art of Dying, Finding Neighbors, and The Skin I'm In, as well as The Golden Age of Fish, Say You Love Me, and Gowanus, Brooklyn among many others.
+Ronit is the composer for the riveting Golden Globe-nominated dramatic series The Sinner (USA Network).
+In response to its hit ratings and critical acclaim, The Sinner has been renewed for a second season which will air later in 2018.
+Ronit's widely varied film scores include the feature films Zen and the Art of Dying, Finding Neighbors, and The Skin I'm In, as well as The Golden Age of Fish, Say You Love Me, and Gowanus, Brooklyn among many others.

 Kirchman is known for her impressive stylistic breadth, depth, and originality, as well as a unique cross-disciplinary understanding of storytelling and creative collaboration.
 Ronit is the first-ever recipient of the Sundance Institute Time Warner Foundation Fellowship in Film Music, and has also been awarded the Sundance Composers Lab and Documentary Composers Lab Fellowships, BMI Conductors Fellowship, and a Subito grant from the American Composers Forum.